Namrakant/ControlAutorig/README.md

 - [x] Color-coded controllers

 ## **Features under progress...**
--IK controls
+- IK controls
--FK-IK switch
+- FK-IK switch
--Control color options
+- Control color options
--Control shape options
+- Control shape options
--Control size manipulator
+- Control size manipulator
--Animation transfer from a mixamo rig to the controls
+- Animation transfer from a mixamo rig to the controls

 ## **LICENSE**
 Control Autorig is available under the MIT License.
 You can use it for commercial or non-commercial projects.
 Be sure to credit me in the project and documentation.